All-in-one supramolecular approach as an innovative anti-infectious strategy

 Bacterial Adhesion Inhibition

-A first alternative focuses on the bacterial adhesion step to the host cells, which involves multivalent interactions between the glycocalyx and bacterial adhesins.
-Molecular constructs displaying clusters of carbohydrates have been shown to efficiently compete with these complex recognition processes, thus having the potential to prevent this key step of bacterial infection. -
+A first approach focuses on the bacterial adhesion step to the host cells, which involves multivalent interactions between the glycocalyx and bacterial adhesins.
+Molecular constructs displaying clusters of carbohydrates have been shown to efficiently compete with these complex recognition processes, thus having the potential to prevent this key step of the bacterial infection. -

 Natural Antibody Recruitment